-Users are all members of the account with non-administrator privileges.
+"Users" are all members of the account with non-administrative privileges.

-In the User Management tab of the Administration Panel -> Privileges column, you can see the privileges of the members of the account: if they are administrators or users as well as their status: in case a user is disabled.
+In the User Management tab of the Administration Panel -> in the "Privileges" column, you can see the privileges of the account members (Administrators or Users) and their status (if a user is disabled).

-The Project Manager is a build in role and cannot be modified.
-As described above, the Project Manager has administrator privileges for the project to which they are assigned to with this role.
+The Project Manager is a built-in role and cannot be modified.
+As described above, the Project Managers have administrative privileges for the project to which they are assigned to.